 Other media types (like e.g. HAL) don't make this distinction and use links for read and write navigation with parameters and without.

-One approach is to use plain JSON (with your data) and add an extra _links
+One approach is to use plain JSON (with your data) and add an extra _links, @links or links property.
+Depending on

 called link objects.